 Projects to help the young have ranged from educational scholarships for young people from the Caribbean to undertake management studies in Britain, to a scheme to encourage young Afro-Caribbeans in the UK to 'stay on at school' for further education, to the endowment in 1991 of a Faculty Directorship and Chair of Management Studies at Oxford University, providing the first funding for undergraduate business studies at the University.
 This paved the way for the development of the Said Business School at Oxford and in September 2004 the Foundation announced its initiation of a new post at the School, the Peter Moores Lecturership in Chinese Business Studies.
 In 2010 the Foundation endowed a junior fellowship in Chinese Archeology at Merton College, Oxford.

 The Foundation's work in Barbados dated from 1973, focusing on projects intended to benefit the island's social and cultural infrastructure.
-The Peter Moores Barbados Trust was formed in 1991 to support and develop this work and became an independent body in 2011.
+The Peter Moores Barbados Trust was formed in 1991 to support and develop this work and the Trust became an independent body in 2011.

 Examples of the Foundation's diverse support include the funding of a bursary in fine art at the University of Ulster in Belfast, support for the Royal Yachting Association to build teams of young windsurfers, and encouraging the introduction of new initiatives with ChildLine for the prevention of child abuse.
 Substantial help was given to the Royal Liverpool Philharmonic Development Trust whilst annual PMF Scholarships established in 1971 provided hundreds of young singers with practical support at the outset of their careers, enabling a significant number to become international opera stars.